 The presence of wind is vital to human existence.
 It carries the monsoon clouds from one place to another, thus causing rains in regions away from water bodies.
 It helps in the process of pollination and soil erosion.
 It increases the availability of CO2 to plants for the process of photosynthesis by creating turbulence and increases transpiration.
 But sometimes the wind causes severe destruction too.
 Strong winds cause the uprooting of trees and forest fires.
-In this section, we will learn about the severe destruction caused by cyclone and their causes.
+In this section, we will learn about the severe destruction caused by the cyclone and their causes.

 Thunderstorms are storms ranging several kilometers in diameter, created by the rapid lifting of moist and warm air, as a result of which a dense vertical tower of cloud is created.
 Thunderstorms are associated with strong winds, hail, lightening, tornadoes, thunder and heavy rain.